ardalis/VerticalCleanModularMicroservices/demoplan.md

 - [ ] **API Design**: All demos should expose RESTful APIs for core functionality, and support Scalar for API documentation.
 APIs will always return DTOs, not entities or domain types.
 - [ ] **Testing**: Include unit tests and integration tests for key features.
 - [ ] **Documentation**: Provide a `README.md` in each demo folder explaining the architecture and how to run the demo.
 - [ ] **Domain**: The domain will be for an ecommerce site.
-The key operations that the demo will need to model include the basic steps a user would perform to make a purchase: ListProducts, GetProductById, AddToCart, ViewCart, Checkout, and ConfirmPurchase.
+The key operations that the demo will need to model include the basic steps a user would perform to make a purchase: ListProducts, GetProductById, AddToCart, ViewCart, Checkout, ConfirmPurchase, GetOrderById, and ListOrders.
 The domain will support guest checkouts and will not include any admin capabilities; identity/authn/authz is out of scope.
 Cart and Order should be modeled independently from one another.
 An Order can be created from a Cart, but a Cart is not an Order.
 Carts should be marked Deleted once an Order has been associated with them.
+- [ ] **Orders**: Should have a properties for DatePaid and PaymentReference which should be populated by the ConfirmPurchase endpoint.
+Endpoints for viewing orders should indicate whether they are Paid and if so list the date and reference.

 ## Steps for Creating Each Demo